 B.A., English, Bryn Mawr College; M.A., Medieval Studies, University of York

-I am currently completing my dissertation on medieval romance and historiography.
-My project, "Beyond Romance, History and Genre in England, 1066-1400," investigates the relationship between historical literary genres and national identity in post-Conquest England.
+I recently defended my dissertation, "Beyond Romance, Genre and History in England, 1066-1400," which investigates the relationship between historical literary genres and national identity in post-Conquest England.
 A portion of my fourth chapter, "Guy of Warwick and the Active Life of Historical Romance in Piers Plowman," is forthcoming in the Yearbook of Langland Studies (2014).
+I currently hold the Brizdle-Schoenberg Fellowship in the History of Material Texts, and help coordinate the Workshop in the History of Material Texts.
+More information about the Workshop, a Penn institution, may be found here.

 In my precious spare time, I can usually be found devouring some lengthy Victorian novel or knitting until my fingers bleed.